48 hours in Byron Bay: The ultimate 2-day itinerary

 Day 2 in Byron Bay

-Morning – Surf or paddle
+Morning – Surf breaks and songlines

-Surfing – Image: Destination NSW
+Surf school catching beginner waves – Image: Destination NSW

-If you’re staying with YHA Cape Byron or YHA Byron Bay, jump in on some mindful morning yoga start the day on a mindful note (activity schedules vary, so check the YHA Explorer App).
+For those staying with YHA Cape Byron or YHA Byron Bay, jump in on some mindful morning yoga start the day on a mindful note (activity schedules vary, so check the YHA Explorer App).

 Fancy a surf?
 Time to find out what all the fuss is about.
 Byron is a surf mecca for its beginner-friendly waves and concentration of great close-together spots.
 Grab your preferred coffee or breakfast and head to the beach.

 If it's your first time or you're a little rusty, Byron's longest running surf school, Let's Go Surfing, offers the perfect way to jump back in with lesson.
 If you're already experienced, you can easily hire a board locally (including from one of the YHAs) and take on your preferred spot at your own pace.
-The Pass/Clarkes Beach are great for all abilities, and Tallow Beach offers some more challanging breaks.
+The Pass/Clarkes Beach are great for all abilities, and Tallow Beach offers some more challenging breaks.

 For something more thoughtful, a hugely worthwhile thing to do in the Byron area is to learn about the history and culture of the Aboriginal people of the Bundjalung Nation.
 Explore Byron Bay offers tours at Walgun (Cape Byron) and nearby Bangalow and Broken Head, with Bundjalung woman Delta Kay taking you through the history, spiritual and rich cultural practices of the area and its people.
 Be sure to book ahead, as she is often booked up for over a month in advance.

-Sea kayaks – Image: Destination NSW
+Sea kayaks offshore from Cape Byron – Image: Destination NSW

 Stop by town for lunch to fuel up for the rest of the day.
 Don't hang around too long, though – there's plenty more action to fit into the afternoon ahead.